kalterBebapKacke/aegisub-cli-docker/README.md

 `aegisub-cli --automation l0.DependencyControl.Toolbox.moon --dialog '{"button":0,"values":{"macro":"DependencyControl"}}' --loglevel 4 input.ass dummy_out.ass "DependencyControl/Install Script" || true`

 When installing other packages with DepCTl it is adviced to use `|| true` at the end of the command, as aegisub yields an `Segmentation Error` by default as it has no gui to use certain api's on.
 This error can be fixed by installing `wxWidgets`, but the increase in size is not worth the fix.

+## Images
+If you want to use any images, you can do that by visiting https://hub.docker.com/r/n01d3a/aegisub-cli/tags